Skip to main content

 Real-World Parallel

 This demonstrates how load balancers provide high availability.
-If one server goes down, traffic automatically routes to healthy servers.
+If one server goes down, you can reconfigure routing or the system can fall back to available servers.

 Best Practices